Legal Travel to Cuba for the U.S. Citizen Explained

 From 2016-2019, there were more than 20 flights a day between the US and Havana, as well as other cities in Cuba.
 At the time, almost every major U.S. airline was flying to Havana and a few provided services Santa Clara, Camaguey, Holguin, and Santiago de Cuba.
 As of the spring of 2022, only American Airlines, Jet Blue and Southwest are offering flights from the U.S. They have all announced increased frequency starting in the autumn of 2022.

 When you fly on a U.S. airline, the health and accident insurance required by the Cuban government is included.
 It’s also possible, and perfectly legal, to travel through a third country to get to Cuba.
 Sometimes flights from Canada, Mexico, or Panama might be more convenient.

 Travel Within Cuba

 If your goal is to visit Havana only, or a city with direct air service from the U.S. (listed above), then it is relatively easy to travel to Cuba on your own.
 However, if you want to travel to various parts of the country, it gets more complicated.

 Unlike many countries, there is not much in the way of public transportation in Cuba, so getting around is a challenge, or expensive.
 Public buses are woefully lacking.
-There is a new train service from Santiago de Cuba in the east to and from Havana in the west, but it is so new there is not yet much information or reliable traveler experience to know how dependable it is.
+There was train service from Santiago de Cuba in the east to and from Havana in the west, but it was new a few years ago, and there is not yet much information or reliable traveler experience to know how dependable it is.